hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 **Here are just a few of the things you might build with the Terraform Cloud API.**

 ---
+name: lab-exercise-4
+# 👩‍💻 Lab Exercise: Modules and API Automation
+<br><br>
+In this lab we'll cover the Private Module Registry and API Automation with Terraform Cloud.

+Continue the lab exercises from where you left off.

+🛑 **STOP** after you complete the fourth quiz.

+???
+This is the last official lab; the bonus lab will be stored in a separate track.

+---
 name: TFE-Chapter-5
 class: title